python-code-level/python-101/basics-4.rst

 * if assertion fails, ie is not true, then exceptino error is raised
 * can help to verify that data or code steps are exactly as expected ..
 * consider as a useful supplement to using exceptions ...
+* so varied use of assert through system code can give extra assurance, anbd help to raise meanginful error at set points

+types

+* common useful exceptions = ArithmeticError, AssertionErro, IndexError, LookupError,
+* MemoryError,

+5.1.7.1